k1nd0ne/MacOsSecurity/README.md

 In this repository you will find a script named MHS.sh it contains a number of features you can enable to harden your system.
 Take a moment to read the script and be aware about what features will be enable.
 This script automate the activation of the following :
 - FileVault : Enable Disk Encryption : your disk will be encrypted and unreable without a password at boot;
-- FileVault Eviction : A malicious attacker can dump your computer sleep memory and recover the filevault password.
+- FileVault Eviction : An attacker can dump your computer's sleep memory and recover the filevault password.
 Prevent that by evicting it from the memory;
 - Power Management Policies : MacOs is by default proposing several powermanagement features, those should be disables to prevent hardware attacks using thoses mechanisms.

 #### Example of usage